sted9000/sted9000.github.io/_drafts/April-16.md

 ---

-I suppose that if I plan on writing this blog for years and years to come, I should start with the story.
-It was a story that I was too embarrassed to tell until years afterwards - having to wait until it dropped its large portion of shame.
+I suppose that if I plan on writing this blog for years and years to come, I should simply start with the story.
+It is a story that I was too embarrassed to tell until years afterwards - having to wait until it dropped its large portion of shame.

 Planning tomorrows drive - the ten hours from Virginia to Michigan - I took a sleep aid and drifted off to sleep with the hopes of an early start.